-WEP Encryption Key Size, circle one: 64 or 128 bits WEP Encryption Passphrase, if used:

-A Passphrase is used to automatically generate the WEP hexadecimal numbers for the key.
-If the wireless network Access Point uses a Passphrase, you can also use that here.
-Otherwise, you will have to manually enter the hexadecimal numbers.

-The WEP Hexadecimal Numbers are needed if a Passphrase is not used in the wireless network access point, but rather if the key is manually entered.
+WEP Encryption Key Size, circle one: 64 or 128 bits WEP Encryption Passphrase, if used: A Passphrase is used to automatically generate the WEP ASCII characters and hexadecimal numbers for the key.
+If the wireless network access point uses a Passphrase, you can also use that here.
+Otherwise, you will have to manually enter the characters and hexadecimal numbers WEP ASCII characters and hexadecimal numbers: The WEP ASCII characters and hexadecimal numbers are needed if a Passphrase is not used in the wireless network access point, but rather if the key is manually entered.

-Use the procedures below to configure basic security settings in the WG111.
+Use the procedures below to configure basic security settings in the WGM511.